 Once they are done, carefully remove from the oven and allow to cool.
 Once the tomatoes and onions are cool, transfer them to a bowl and mash them with a fork or a potato masher until they are chunky and broken down.

-Set your rice cooker for STS and add a little bit of oil; close the lid and allow it to heat briefly.
-If your cooker does not have the STS function, use the Steam setting for 30 minutes.
+Set your multicooker for Sauté-then-Simmer STS®and add a little bit of oil; close the lid and allow it to heat briefly.
 Add the minced garlic and cook just long enough to become fragrant, about 60 seconds.
-Add the olives and saute for another minute or two, allowing them to start softening.
+Add the olives and saute for another minute or two, stirring with a long-handled wooden or silicone spoon and allowing them to start softening.
 Add the roasted tomato and onion mash, can of diced tomatoes with juices, vegetable stock, Italian seasoning, oregano, basil, pepper flakes, and salt and pepper to taste.
 Give it all a good stir so it is fully incorporated.
 Allow the sauce to simmer for at least 15 minutes so the flavors become fully melded; it should be pretty thick.
-If desired, cancel the STS function and set for Rice, then allow the sauce to slow cook and flavors develop a bit more.
+If desired, cancel the Sauté-then-Simmer STS® function and set for RICE, then allow the sauce to slow cook and flavors develop a bit more.
 Do not cook more than an hour, or the sauce could turn bitter.

 Serve over pasta, as a dipping sauce for mozzarella sticks, with bread, or any other way you see fit!